greschd/aiida-tbextraction/doc/source/package_structure.rst

+.. © 2017-2019, ETH Zurich, Institut für Theoretische Physik
+..
+Author: Dominik Gresch <greschd@gmx.ch>

 Package Structure
 =================

 This is an automatically generated overview of the structure of ``aiida-optimize``.

 Classes
 -------